Tag Archives: aging

 29 Mar

-Nobody wants to read about old women doing amazing things but you should, if you’re lucky it could be to you.
+Nobody wants to read about old women doing amazing things but you should, if you’re lucky it could be you.

 Happy birthday Alice 82